nav-solutions/doris/README.md

 `doris-rs` is dedicated to DORIS (special RINEX) files parsing, processing and production.

+Each DORIS file represents one measurement system, that means one satellite.
 The DORIS format is a special RINEX Observation format.
-Unlike RINEX observations, the measurement is airborne and consists in observing a network of ground stations.
+Unlike RINEX observations, the measurement are performed spaceborn and consists in observing a network of ground stations.
-Each DORIS file represents one measurement system, that means one satellite.
+DORIS is more complex than simple Observation RINEX, and also contains ground based information at the time of the spaceborn observation (like temperature on the ground).

 References: